This post will help you understand the different XCR Options click here.

 Yes, it will due to the excellent design of its operating system.

 All the calibers the XCR-M is chambered for are based on the .308 cartridge and are roughly the same width and length.
-Therefore, to convert from one caliber to another, only a barrel change is necessary which takes two minutes.
+Therefore, to convert from one caliber to another usually only a barrel changed is needed.
+However, when going to or from a subsonic caliber, such as 8.6 Blackout, a different, shorter Oprod and Gas Tube may also be needed.

 Most of the cartridges the XCR-L is chambered for have different sizes and shapes.
 Therefore, more than just the barrel needs to be changed to convert from one caliber to another.
 Please refer to the chart below to see what parts are needed.
 We offer the parts needed in the form of Caliber Conversion Kits.
 Some of these kits require more parts that other.
 In any case, the conversion process is simple and takes less than 5 minutes.